 The town reached a peak in the early 1970s.
 However, gross mismanagement at the corporate level facilitated the rapid demise in this plant.
 The mill was then closed in 1985 and Riegel Textile was sold to Mount Vernon Mills.
 The town reached a peak in the early 1970s.
 However, mismanagement at the corporate level facilitated the rapid demise in this plant.
 It was sold off by corporate managers in 1985.

 Ours is the story of a town that sprang to life because of a river.
 Ware Shoals' heritage and future are intertwined with the currents of the Saluda River.
 The very name of our hamlet of just over 2,000 folks comes from the shoals of large rocks, which create gentle rapids at a spot where Laurens and Greenwood Counties meet, along South Carolina's Heritage Corridor.

-In the 1800's, people from the surrounding countryside hitched wagons and pitched tents on the banks of the river, here at the shoals.
+In the 1800's, people from the surrounding countryside hitched wagons and pitched tents on the banks of the river, here at the shoals, they would come to this place on the river to sit on the large rocks – or shoals.
 They would picnic, walk on the rocks, and take in nature's beauty, near where a Mr. Ware had set up a gristmill.
 Thus the spot grew to be known as Ware's Shoals.
 Later it was shortened to Ware Shoals.